Digital Nations is an international forum

 Founded in 2014, our collective goal is to harness the potential global power of digital technology and help one another to become even better digital governments, faster and more efficiently through sharing and learning from each other.
 Each participant agrees to lead by example and contribute with its expertise on a non-binding, voluntary basis.
-The participants are connected by the principles of user needs, open standards, open source, open markets, open government, connectivity, teaching children to code, assisted digital and a commitment to share and learn.
+The participants are connected by the principles of user needs, necessary safeguards, open standards, open source, open markets, open government, digital inclusion and accessibility, digital skills and training, co-creation and experimentation, and sustainability

 We, Digital Nations, lead digital government transformation for the benefit of our citizens.

 Strengthening relations, building expertise and connecting digital leaders globally

 Digital Nations Ministers met on 1-3 November 2022 under the chairmanship of Sang-min Lee Minister of the Interior and Safety of the Republic of Korea, to discuss the digital government agenda with the theme of 'Agile and Active Digital Governance'.